 About Barr Lake

-More than a century and a half ago the Barr Lake area was a natural depression in the prairie that collected and held spring water.
-Buffalo, elk and wolves congregated around the spring as pronghorn antelope roamed the adjacent prairie grass.
-Native Americans, including the Arapaho, Cheyenne, and Ute, following the game often hunted the area.
+Over a century and a half ago, the Barr Lake area was a natural depression in the prairie that collected and held spring water.
+Buffalo, elk, and wolves congregated around the spring as pronghorn antelope roamed the adjacent prairie grass.
+Native Americans, including the Arapaho, Cheyenne, and Ute, following the game, often hunted the area.

-Today, nature enthusiasts, fisherman, hunters, and boaters enjoy the amenities of Barr Lake State Park.
+Today, nature enthusiasts, fishermen, hunters, and boaters enjoy the amenities of Barr Lake State Park.